 Finally, Clean Your Hands

 It’s a bit cheeky including this one but it’s amazing how lazy we get.
-I end up using my fingers a great deal and its all very well smudging deliberately but intensely annoying when you leave a dirty great fingerprint behind just because you didn’t wipe your hands.
+I end up using my fingers a great deal and it’s all very well smudging deliberately but intensely annoying when you leave a dirty great fingerprint behind just because you didn’t wipe your hands.

 Keep a cloth or wet wipes handy and keep your hands nice and clean.
+It’s a good habit.

 Make your drawing routine habit-forming.
 The more actions you take on auto-pilot the easier it will be to keep your artwork clean and fresh.